-- the costs associated with air and ground transport (as required) to transfer students to and from our Heart Trucks in their rural and regional locations.
+- The costs associated with air and ground transport (as required) to transfer students to and from our Heart Trucks in their rural and regional locations

-- overnight accommodation during multi-day remote blocks
+- Overnight accommodation during multi-day remote blocks

-- breakfast, lunch and dinner each day during blocks
+- Breakfast, lunch and dinner each day during blocks

-- NextGen student polo shirts & caps (uniforms)
+- NextGen student polo shirts (uniforms)

 - Programmed tourist attraction entry (refer program)

-- administration and logistics
+- Administration and logistics

 What’s not covered by the program fee?

 The program fee covers all the main costs.
-Additional items you might like to budget for might include snacks, tourist souvenirs, and non-scheduled attractions.
+Additional items you might like to budget for include snacks, tourist souvenirs, and non-scheduled attractions.